The Jewel of the Yellowhead

-Winter recreation is nothing short of epic here.
-Blue River’s location, where warm Pacific air collides with cold arctic breezes, a snow-pack of up to 10 m (32 ft) of dry, white powder falls every year over 1.2 million acres of unspoiled backcountry.
-Experience winter the Blue River way — by heli-ski or riding astride a high-powered snowmobile.
+This is the place for epic winter recreation.
+Warm Pacific air collides with cold arctic breezes here, creating a snow-pack of up to 10 m (32 ft) of dry, white powder.
+Come and explore over 1.2 million acres of unspoiled backcountry by heli-skiing or riding a high-powered snowmobile.

 Go Wild on a River Safari

-Most visitors to Canada dream of spying big game — lumbering moose, big, burly bears, and elk with 12 points on their rack.
-Blue River’s River Safari makes those dreams a reality.
+Imagine spotting lumbering moose, burly bears, and elk with 12 points on their rack.
+Blue River’s River Safari can take you where the wild things are.
 Explore the Mud Lake Delta on high-speed jet boat or the comfort of a 4×4 jeep.
-Expert guides lead the way to prime viewing spots, where, if you keep your eyes peeled to the horizon you may just discover an animal around every corner.
+Expert guides lead you to prime viewing spots.
+Keep your eyes peeled and you discover what’s around every corner.

 Gateway to Murtle Lake

-If the need to navigate your own course with a paddle in hand is your idea of the ultimate vacation, then you’ve found your paradise.
-Blue River is the entranceway to Murtle Lake a backcountry camping oasis and North America’s largest paddle only lake.
+No motors allowed.
+Navigate your own course with a paddle in hand.
+Blue River is the entrance to Murtle Lake, a backcountry camping oasis and North America’s largest paddle only lake.